marcosrego-web/mr-utils/readme.txt

 = Does the interface of Mr.Utils support all blocks? =

-Since version 0.1.6, that the interface of Mr.Utils works with all blocks.
-If it's not working for you please [report the issue](https://github.com/marcosrego-web/mr-utils/issues) or [contact me](https://marcosrego.com/client-area/contact/), do let me know which block you are using.
+Since version 0.1.6, that the interface of Mr.Utils works with all core blocks and supports third-party ones.
+If a block is not working for you, please [report the issue](https://github.com/marcosrego-web/mr-utils/issues) or [contact me](https://marcosrego.com/client-area/contact/), do let me know which block you are using.
+If a specific block is not showing the "Utilities" section, you can still use the [utility classes](https://github.com/marcosrego-web/mr-utils/wiki/Utility-Classes) on the "Advanced" section > "Additional CSS class(es)".

 = Where can I find more information about Mr.Utils? =